 Karnataka has a temperate climate, making it suitable all year round.
 There's a monsoon from June to September, but it's mild compared to the monsoon in other parts of India and brings beautifully verdant landscapes.
 For most of the year temperatures range between 20-30 degrees, rising up to 35 degrees in April and May.

-British Airways has direct flights from London Heathrow to Bangalore.
+From the UK: direct flights with British Airways.
 There are also services via the Middle East with Emirates, Oman Air, Etihad Airways and Qatar Airways.
-Alternatively, fly via Delhi or Mumbai and catch a domestic flight to Bangalore.

-Both Air France and Lufthansa operate direct flights to Bangalore.
-Alternatively, you can fly to Delhi, Mumbai or Chennai with Finnair, Alitalia, KLM and Swiss International Airlines and change onto a domestic flight to Bangalore.
+From Europe: direct flights with Air France and Lufthansa.
+Or fly to Delhi, Mumbai or Chennai with Finnair, Alitalia, KLM and Swiss International Airlines and change.

 Via Goa or Kerala: